GEELONGPORT CITIZEN SCIENCE

 GeelongPort’s citizen scientists will support on-ground data collection for the following research program.

-Title: Predicting the gains from saltmarsh restoration
+Title: Predicting the carbon and biodiversity gains from saltmarsh restoration

 Need for research: Saltmarsh restoration is known to enhance bird biodiversity and the scenic value of the coastline.
 However, the blue carbon benefits from rehabilitating coastal vegetation are unclear in the region.
 This research will be critical to build the case for the restoration and protection of saltmarsh for blue carbon offsets in Victoria.